Jenna Abrams, Russia’s Clown Troll Princess, Duped the Mainstream Media and the World

 This sort of content seemed to become Abrams’ niche, and it tended to accrue the most replies and shares.

-Abrams’ Confederate flag tweet was one of her most viewed posts, with a slew of journalists, commentators and other high-profile Twitter users catapulting Abrams’ rhetoric to new heights.
+Abrams’ Confederate flag tweet was one of her most viewed posts, with a slew of journalists, commentators, and other high-profile Twitter users catapulting Abrams’ rhetoric to new heights.
 Even if those users were attempting to engage or argue against Abrams’ views, they likely did not know that, in fact, these were manufactured opinions of a Russian manipulation factory.

-When Abrams joined in with an anti-Clinton hashtag, the Washington Post included her tweet in its own coverage.
+When Abrams joined in with an anti-Clinton hashtag, The Washington Post included her tweet in its own coverage.
 One outlet used an image of a terrorist attack sourced from Abrams’ Twitter feed.

 As The Daily Beast reported on Wednesday, Michael Flynn Jr. retweeted Abrams at least once to his 30,000+ followers shortly before the election.